 - Try to use organic shake or trim whenever possible.

-- I made a huugge batch when I was making Wake & Bake: a cookbook (and… wink wink… nudge nudge… that sh*t’s available for pre-order in Hardcover & Softcover).
+- I made some monster batches and teeny batches when I was making Wake & Bake: a cookbook.
 You can make smaller or larger batches than the one below by using a 1:1 ratio, making sure to use enough coconut oil to cover the weed completely.

 - If you don’t have a crockpot, you can make the oil in a double boiler on the stove.
 Just follow the same instructions, use a thermometer and keep it around 160°.

-- You don’t have to finely grind up the cannabis ( I think it makes it harder to strain, and doesn’t improve flavor or potency), but break it up a bit before you decarboxylate.
+- You don’t have to finely grind up the cannabis ( I think it makes it harder to strain, and doesn’t improve flavor or potency), but break it up a bit before you decarboxylate so you can fit more in your oil.

 - Have fun!
 Don’t fret over your canna-oil when it’s in the pot.
 People on the internet make this much more complicated then it has to be.
 This is a simple process and it should be enjoyable, not stressful.